shopware5/devdocs/source/designers-guide/getting-started/index.md

 ![Adding a new theme](img-custom-theme.jpg)

 In order to create your theme, you have to click on the `Create theme` button inside the `Theme manager` and give it a suiting name (in this example: `TutorialTheme`) and some additional information.
-It will automatically create a folder inside the `themes` directory and add the required files for it to work.
+It will automatically create a directory inside the `themes` directory and add the required files for it to work.

-The frontend folder now contains 3 themes:
+The frontend directory now contains 3 themes:

 - `Bare`
 - `Responsive`